Bug report #15256

 regression introduced during python3 porting

-#5 Updated by Martin Landa about 3 years ago
+#5 Updated by Martin Landa over 3 years ago

 Giovanni Manghi wrote: